MaxenceVH/ML-for-Steam-game-pricing/README.md

-# ML-for-Steam-game-pricing
+# Steam Game Pricing

-Machine learning project for predicting the price of a Steam game
+This is my machine learning project for predicting the price of a Steam game.
+WIP